Lüneburg station: Train services

 The eastern station is on the main line from Hanover to Hamburg and is served by trains of both Deutsche Bahn and Metronom Eisenbahngesellschaft.
 In addition to regional trains, Intercity and Intercity-Express trains also stop in Lüneburg.

 The route to Lübeck via Lauenburg (Elbe) and Büchen and the route to Bleckede also operate from the eastern station.

 The western station served the formerly continuous line from Wittenberg to Buchholz, which is now a single-track branch line to Dannenberg Ost, also called the Wendlandbahn (Wendland Railway), and is used for the transport of nuclear waste to Gorleben.
 There is also a connection from the western station to the line to Soltau Süd.

 Osthannoversche Eisenbahnen (OHE) operate freight and excursion traffic over separated routes to Bleckede and Soltau that are connected by Deutsche Bahn track.
 While passenger trains from Bleckede ended in the eastern station instead of OHE’s Lüneburg Nord station as early as 1960, the terminus for passenger trains from Soltau was traditionally at Lüneburg Süd (south) station, one kilometre away.
 Later a contract was signed between DBAG and OHE for the operation of trains to the western station.
 The operation of scheduled passenger services by OHE to Bleckede was abandoned on 21 May 1977.

-The station is served by the following services: